gardener/gardener/docs/proposals/20-ha-control-planes.md

 The reason to run controller in `active-passive` mode is that in case of an outage a stand-by instance can quickly take over the leadership which reduces the overall downtime of that component in comparison to a single replica instance that would need to be evicted and re-scheduled first (see [Current-Recovery-Mechanisms](#current-recovery-mechanisms)).

-In addition, the pods of above mentioned components will be configured with the discussed anti-affinity rules (see [Scheduling control plane components]((#scheduling-control-plane-components)).
-The `Single-Zone` case will be the default while `Multi-Zone` anti-affinity rules apply to seed system components if the seed is labelled with `seed.gardener.cloud/multi-zonal: true` (see [Hosting a multi-zonal HA shoot control plane](#hosting-a-multi-zonal-ha-shoot-control-plane)).
+In addition, the pods of above mentioned components will be configured with the discussed anti-affinity rules (see [Scheduling control plane components](#scheduling-control-plane-components)).
+The `Single-Zone` case will be the default while `Multi-Zone` anti-affinity rules apply to seed system components, if the seed is labelled with `seed.gardener.cloud/multi-zonal: true` (see [Hosting a multi-zonal HA shoot control plane](#hosting-a-multi-zonal-ha-shoot-control-plane)).

 ## Shoot Control Plane Components